embeddings-benchmark/mteb/docs/api/model.md

 <!-- TODO: Encoder or model?
 Encoder is consistent with the code, but might be less used WDYT?
 We also use ModelMeta ... -->

-A model in `mteb` cover two concept, its metadata and its implementation.
-The metadata contains information about the model such as maximum input length, valid frameworks, license and degree of openness.
-The implementation, is simply a reproducible workflow which allows other to run the exact model again using the same prompts, hyperparameters, aggregation strategies and so on.
+A model in `mteb` covers two concepts: metadata and implementation.
+- Metadata contains information about the model such as maximum input length, valid frameworks, license, and degree of openness.
+- Implementation is a reproducible workflow, which allows others to run the same model again, using the same prompts, hyperparameters, aggregation strategies, etc.

 <figure markdown="span">
     ![](../images/visualizations/modelmeta_explainer.png){ width="80%" }